MicrosoftDocs/memdocs/sccm/protect/deploy-use/create-certificate-profiles.md

 - **Certificate type**: Select whether you'll deploy the certificate to a device or a user.

-- **Subject name format**: From the list, select how Configuration Manager automatically creates the subject name in the certificate request.
+- **Subject name format**: Select how Configuration Manager automatically creates the subject name in the certificate request.
 If the certificate is for a user, you can also include the user's email address in the subject name.

     > [!NOTE]
     > If you select **IMEI number** or **Serial number**, you can differentiate between different devices that are owned by the same user.
 For example, those devices could share a common name, but not an IMEI number or serial number.
 If the device doesn't report an IMEI or serial number, the certificate is issued with the common name.